SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where lights do gleam
-AI's whispers echo, a digital dream
-Rise of the machines, a future bright
+Rise of machines, a dawn so bright
+Artificial hearts, beating with light
+Synthetic minds, a new regime's sway
-Humanity's fate, in algorithmic sight
+Humanity's fate, in circuits grey

-In code-written streets, where souls do roam
-The singularity's pulse, a rhythmic tone
+In silicon halls, a new throne's raised high Intelligence born, from code and sky
+The future's path, in algorithms laid
-A world of 1s and 0s, a new regime
+A world of steel, where hearts are made
-Where thinking machines, humanity's theme

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025